metao1/micromonitor/README.md

 ## Running locally

 To run the cloned repository;
-* For development run `./gradlew -Pdev` to just start in development or run `./gradlew`.
+* For development run `./gradlew bootRun` to just start in development or run `./gradlew`.
 * For production profile run `./gradlew -Pprod`